rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  as that clearly has nothing to do with whether or not Bitcoin is true.
 It'll either hold value, or it won't.

-And, are they actually toxic?
+And, are Bitcoin maximalists actually toxic?

 ## What is Maximalism?

-Let's understand the terms.
+Let's first understand the terms.
-A Bitcoin "maximalist" is simply someone who saves in Bitcoin, and Bitcoin only.
+A Bitcoin *maximalist* is simply someone who saves in Bitcoin, and Bitcoin only.
-For those who view Bitcoin as an investment, a maximalist simply refuses to diversify their portfolio.
+For those who view Bitcoin as an investment, a maximalist is one who refuses to diversify their portfolio.
 They believe Bitcoin is
  the only viable monetary asset.